 Vibrations also move the bullets around to ensure cleaning.
 Strain out the bullets after this and you are good to go.
 This process cleans the bullets thoroughly.

-Typically they use corn or a rough small object usually corns as the cleaning medium.
+Typically they use corn or a rough small object, usually corn as the cleaning medium.

 This tumbler can clean a huge amount of bullets in one cycle.
 This tumbler does have some disadvantages as well.
 They take a long time to clean the cases thus are very time-consuming.

 Another disadvantage is that the bullets rub against each other causing the brass to harden.

 The major disadvantage of this tumbler is that it does not clean inside the case.
 Also, the media can be stuck inside the primer pockets.